cyberased/cyberased.github.io/Petr-Spirik.md

 permalink: /Petr-Spirik/
 ---

-Cyber, security and privacy enthusiast with passion for cross-disciplinary implications of technology development to all of us.
+I am a cyber, security and privacy enthusiast with passion for cross-disciplinary implications of technology development to all of us.
 Cyberpunk, horror & dystopia are my favourite genres, yet I prefer them to stay in the fiction department of my library.
 I read, think & form opinions a lot.

-This is my personal space for capturing thoughts & ideas, as well as storing interesting bits & pieces of information found either online or offline.
+This is a personal space to capture my thoughts & ideas, as well as to store bits & pieces of information I find interesting.

 ### Contact me